-Camporee is a weekend camp out for troops.
-Scouts compete in various competitions such as fire building, first aid, knots, orienteering, archery, rifle shooting, and other Scout skills.
+Camporee is a weekend campout for troops and crews.
+Put on your kilts and compete in various highland skills competitions such as tossing the caber, shotput, log drag, kilt run, lashing ladder, fire building.
 Patrols are judged on leadership, teamwork, skill demonstration and Scout spirit.

 Many of the activities will be arranged as a challenge course where the Scouts must work through skills or tests to gain clues or access to their next activity.
 Bring your patrols out to compete and find Orion's best Scouts.